Message from the Director, Morten Schlütter

 Over the years, CAPS has been led by a series of strong and forward-looking directors who have secured a solid foundation for its work.
 As the current director, I build on their achievements as well as seek to explore new ways to further enhance CAPS’ contribution to teaching and research on East Asia, Southeast Asia, and the Pacific on the UI campus.
 To this end I will also seek to involve our graduate students and undergraduates to a greater degree in CAPS activities.

 I hope to see CAPS play a key role in promoting intellectual awareness about East Asia, Southeast Asia, and the Pacific, contributing to diversity on the UI campus, and helping facilitate scholarly exchanges between UI faculty and scholars in our core areas so that the University of Iowa can be a nexus of global connection in the twenty-first century.

-2015 will be an exiting year for CAPS with a line-up of prominent speakers and interesting presentations, as well as a major exhibition.
+2015 will be an exciting year for CAPS with a line-up of prominent speakers and interesting presentations, as well as a major exhibition.
 Please join us at these events!
 For more information click “Lectures and Events” on the left side of this page.
 To be added to the CAPS emailing list please write to our Associate Director, Dongwang Liu at firstname.lastname@example.org.
 Thank you.